DenisKealy/mcm-practicum/docs/blog/blog.md

 # Acquiring a Supervisor

 On 24th October, I approached Martin Crane (of the DCU School of Computing) concerning the ideas I have for my practicum project.
 I uploaded an initial project proposal document which outlined multiple project directions to my gitlab repository.
 I met with Martin on the 3rd of November - he shared with me his concerns about the complexity of the project as well as his concerns about his fit for this type of project.
 He sent me off to further investigate project ideas and to narrow down my range of project directions.
-We decided to set up a meeting with Tim Downing in DCU’s School of Science to avail of an expert opinion in the domain of Bioinformatics for the purposes of further investigating the complexity and feasibility of such a project.
+We decided to set up a meeting with Tim Downing in DCU's School of Science to avail of an expert opinion in the domain of Bioinformatics for the purposes of further investigating the complexity and feasibility of such a project.

 # Meeting with School of Science faculty

 I met with Tim Downing on 8th November to discuss my project ideas.
 For this meeting, I had focused on a singular idea which, Martin had expressed the most interest in - Explainable AI and the Structure-Odour-Relationship.
 I went through two papers (which were most relevant to my idea) with Tim and I showed him the data sources that I was considering using for my experimentation.
 He outlined his concern that the genomic and proteomic data I wanted to use was incomplete and out of date for the fast-moving field of Bioinformatics.
-We settled on a configurable Explainable AI system which takes molecular descriptors as it’s input to try and classify molecules based on this information.
+We settled on a configurable Explainable AI system which takes molecular descriptors as it's input to try and classify molecules based on this information.
 In our case we are trying to classify the molecules perceived scent but Tim noted that this approach could be used to help solve a broad range of problems such as predicting the effects of a new drug or predicting the toxicity of unknown molecules.
 This approach to solving the problem allows us to abstract the biological details of human olfaction processing as we are only concerned with how our machine classifies smell molecules - not the underlying biological processes by which we humans arrive at our perception.

 # Project Proposal Submission